mbrock/feedbase/README.md

 Feedbase
 ========

-This simple contract enables anyone to create "price feeds" which can be used to publish an arbitrary sequence of values over time.

-The feeds can be updated by their owners at any time, and expiration dates can be set to prevent consumers from reading stale data.

-Feeds can be transferred between owners, and the owner of a feed is able to charge a fee to on-chain consumers.
+This simple Ethereum contract enables anyone to create a "feed" which can be used to publish an arbitrary sequence of values.
+Feeds can be transferred between owners and the owner of a feed is able to charge a fee to on-chain consumers of the information.
+Expiration dates can be set to prevent consumers from reading stale data.

 Installation